ShivamTiwari05/self_kubernetes/EKS_setting_EKS_cluster.md

 ➡️ This is not officially supported natively by EKS out of the box — you need custom setups.

-✅ Summary: How to Create OIDC in EKS
+****How to Create OIDC in EKS****
 Step	What You Do
-1️⃣	Associate your EKS cluster with an IAM OIDC provider using eksctl 2️⃣	Create a Kubernetes service account
+1️.
+Associate your EKS cluster with an IAM OIDC provider using eksctl 2️.
+Create a Kubernetes service account
-3️⃣	Create an IAM role that trusts the OIDC identity and maps to that service account 4️⃣	Deploy workloads using that service account (so pods can assume IAM roles securely)
+3️.
+Create an IAM role that trusts the OIDC identity and maps to that service account 4️.
+Deploy workloads using that service account (so pods can assume IAM roles securely)

 -------------****************-----------------------***************-----------------***************-----------------**********************---------------